Transition Field Reps

 What is the difference between sales roles?
 Which should you choose?
 Why would companies need different types of sellers?
 All great questions, keep reading for answers…

 Historically, there were two sides to the sales coin, virtual (inside) sales and field sales.
 Many years ago, virtual sales reps were the 22-year-olds fresh out of college.
-They were green, they were underpaid, and they were trying to navigate their way through the sales world.
-BUT, they were working 9-5 in an air-conditioned office.
+They were green, they were underpaid, and they were trying to navigate their way through the sales world, but they were working 9-5 in an air-conditioned office.
 On the other hand, field sales reps were the tenured, respected, distinguished, and WELL-paid sales professionals that we all aspired to be.
-The field reps were wining-and-dining, jet-setting, and making the big bucks.
+The field reps were wining and dining, jet-setting, and making the big bucks.

 Today though, the lines between sales teams have blurred.
-Some companies have virtual sales hand-off to field sales.
-Some have field sales teams revolve around, or report to, virtual sales leaders.
+Some companies have a virtual sales hand-off to field sales.
+Some have field sales teams that revolve around, or report to, virtual sales leaders.
 Others have only one type of sales team, either virtual or field sales.
 Many companies have even begun equalling the compensation between the two teams.
 Gone are the days when the field seller made all the money and the virtual seller made base.

 In today’s sales world, most companies build and shift their sales teams based on what is required to make the sale at any given moment.
 Is the product brand-spankin’ new to the world?
 Is it something that people have heard about and have a general understanding of?
 Is it something that the consumers know like the back of their hand?